mikrasov/Waynoc/story/events/childhood/00-0 Birth.md

 <Choice label="The Boy">

-You focus on the boy and the light fills your vision. <Set silent gender="male"></Set>
+You focus on the boy and the light fills your vision. <Set silent gender value="male"></Set>

 A sudden burst of pressure all around feels like it is about to crush you.
 The pressure comes in rapid waves, propelling your frail body forward.